c-e-p/blog/about.md

 permalink: /about/
 ---

-Maintenance is important, you probably don't document your application well enough, a good Arnie Palmer assumes sweet tea vodka.
+Maintenance is important, you probably don't document your application well enough, Sweet Baby Ray's is a national travesty.